 There are a variety of ways that you can get in touch.

 We aim, wherever possible, to resolve your query at the first point of contact.
 If we can’t deal with it straight away, we will let you know the steps we will take to reach a resolution and when.
 We will ensure you are satisfied with the way we handled your contact.

 Visiting our offices and visiting your home

-If you want to visit our offices in person it’s important that you telephone our customer services team, the Hastoe Hub, to make an appointment first.
+If you want to visit our offices in person it’s important that you telephone our customer services team to make an appointment first.
 This will enable us to ensure that the correct person is available to deal with your enquiry.

 You can visit our offices by appointment between 9am to 5pm Monday to Friday.
 We will offer a private interview area for confidential enquiries, and can provide or arrange interpreting facilities on request.

 We can also arrange to visit you in your home by appointment.
 Our staff will always carry identification with them and we will provide that identification on arrival at your home.

 Respecting your neighbours

 Everyone has the right to live peacefully in their home and community.
 As per your tenancy agreement, you must not take part in any antisocial behaviour, including domestic abuse and harassment.
 We take antisocial behaviour very seriously and will do our best to help solve any problems you may be experiencing with your neighbours.

 Domestic violence & harassment

 If you are the victim of violence or feel threatened by violence please contact the police immediately.